Mitt Romney to retire from US Senate after wild ride through Republican politics | Politics

 Mitt Romney to retire from US Senate after wild ride through Republican politics

 "At the end of another term I'd be in my mid-80s.
-Frankly it's time for a new generation of leaders," Romney said in a video statement released on Wednesday.
+Frankly it's time for a new generation of leaders," Romney said in a video statement.
 "While I'm not running for reelection, I'm not retiring from the fight."
-The son of a former Michigan governor, auto industry executive and 1968 presidential candidate, Romney became a multimillionaire in the private equity business and served as Massachusetts' governor before mounting an unsuccessful challenge against then-President Barack Obama as the Republican party presidential nominee in 2012.
+The son of a former Michigan governor, auto industry executive and 1968 Republican presidential candidate, Romney became a multimillionaire in the private equity business and served as Massachusetts' governor before mounting an unsuccessful challenge against President Barack Obama as the Republican party presidential nominee in 2012.

 For his part, McConnell said in a statement that he was sorry to see Romney go, applauding him for making "remarkably efficient use of his brief tenure in the Senate."
-Senator John Thune, the No. 2 Senate Republican, told Reuters he would miss Romney most on economic issues.

-"He's clearly got his own voice, very independent, doesn't seem to be affected by certainly about politics," Thune said.
-"He was a clear voice on debt and deficits, which I don't think we hear enough about anymore."
-TRUMP-ALIGNED SUCCESSOR?
+SEEKING YOUNGER VOTERS

+Romney said his post-Senate life will focus on bringing young people into politics.
+"My party is only going to be successful getting young people to vote for us if we're talking about the future," he said, adding that he wished both Biden, 80, and Trump, 77, would step back from their presidential campaigns and let younger candidates run.

+A poll in April from Reuters/Ipsos found that 61% of registered Democrats thought Biden was too old to run for reelection, versus 35% of registered Republicans who thought the same about Trump.
+"President Biden said when he was running that he was a transitional figure to the next generation.
+Well, time to transition," Romney said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)